Solving Vehicle Routing Problem Using Quantum Approximate Optimization Algorithm: Vehicle Routing Problem

 \section{Vehicle Routing Problem}

 Vehicle Routing Problem is an NP-hard combinatorial optimization problem.
 Any problem instance $(n,k)$ of VRP involves $k$ vehicles, and $n-1$ locations (other than the depot $D$).
 Its solution is the set of routes in which all of the $k$ vehicles begin and end in the $D$, such that each location is visited exactly once.
 The optimal route is the one in which the total distance travelled by $k$ vehicles is least.
-In a way, this problem is a generalization of the classic Travelling Salesman Problem \cite{bib_TSP_Bik}, where now a group of $k$ salesmen have to collectively serve $n-1$ locations such that each location is served exactly once.
+In a way, this problem is a generalization of the classic Travelling Salesman Problem \cite{bib_TSP_Bik}, where now a group of $k$ salesmen begin and end at the same location $D$ while having to collectively serve $n-1$ locations such that each location is served exactly once.

 In most real world applications, the VRP problem \cite{bib_VRP_Bik} is generally augmented by constraints, such as vehicle capacity or limited coverage-time.
 However, here we only focus on showing how to solve the most basic version of VRP without any of these additional constraints.